Skip to main content

 About Porto Cesareo

-Porto Cesareo Marine Protected Area stretches along approximately 32 kilometers of Ionian coastline in the Salento region of southern Apulia, encompassing 16,654 hectares of sea.
-Established in 1997, it protects one of the most biodiverse marine environments in the Mediterranean, featuring extensive Posidonia oceanica meadows, rocky reefs, and sandy bottoms.
+Porto Cesareo Marine Protected Area stretches along approximately 32 kilometres of Ionian coastline in the Salento region of southern Apulia, encompassing 16,654 hectares of sea.
+[1] Established by ministerial decree on 12 December 1997, it protects one of the most biodiverse marine environments in the Mediterranean, featuring extensive Posidonia oceanica meadows, rocky reefs, and sandy bottoms.
 The reserve is renowned for its remarkably clear turquoise waters, submerged archaeological remains, and thriving marine communities that benefit from careful management.
+Porto Cesareo ranks among Italy's largest coastal marine protected areas.

 Wildlife Ecosystems

 Porto Cesareo's waters support an extraordinary diversity of marine life across multiple habitat types.
-Over 900 animal species have been recorded, including large groupers, moray eels, octopuses, seahorses, and nudibranchs.
 The Posidonia meadows serve as nurseries for commercially important species like sea bream and sea bass.
-Noble pen shells, now critically endangered elsewhere in the Mediterranean, maintain healthy populations here.
-Loggerhead sea turtles nest on nearby beaches, and monk seal sightings have been occasionally reported in the area's caves.
+Noble pen shells (Pinna nobilis), now critically endangered throughout much of the Mediterranean, maintain populations here under the protection of the no-take zones.
+Loggerhead sea turtles (Caretta caretta) nest on nearby beaches.
+[1] Large groupers, moray eels, octopuses, seahorses, and nudibranchs are among the diverse reef fauna.
+The Posidonia meadows serve as nurseries for commercially important species.

 Flora Ecosystems

 The marine flora of Porto Cesareo is dominated by vast Posidonia oceanica meadows that extend across the sandy substrates, forming one of the healthiest seagrass ecosystems in the Ionian Sea.
-These meadows are recognized as priority habitats under EU legislation.
+[1] These meadows are recognised as priority habitats under EU legislation.
 Rocky substrates support rich macroalgal communities including Cystoseira forests in shallow waters and coralline algae in deeper zones.
 The Caulerpa prolifera beds found in some areas add to habitat complexity.
 Above the waterline, coastal dune vegetation includes juniper, mastic, and sea daffodil communities.
+The separate Palude del Conte e Duna Costiera Regional Nature Reserve, adjacent to the MPA, protects important coastal wetland and dune habitats.

 Geology